 So, we started with a general assumption that because the Easimap software could interrogate the car for lots of data, then hopefully we could too.
 Though one thing on our minds as we started out on this journey, was whether the data exchange (protocol) used between the car and the Easimap software was encrypted – that would cause a whole further level of investigation and might lead to all this effort being fruitless.

-Early on in our investigations we wondered if Caterham and MBE were doing something special on the OBD port that was proprietary.
+Early on in our investigations we wondered if Caterham and MBE were doing something special (in an electrical sense) on the OBD port that was proprietary.
 However, a quick check under the dash and we can see that Caterhams have only 4 wires connected to the OBD port.
 There is 0v, 12v, CAN-L and CAN-H. CAN-L and CAN-H make up a twisted pair, see CAN bus below for more on those signals.
-So, none of the reserved connections on the OBD port were being used for anything special.
+So, we could see that none of the reserved connections on the OBD port were being used for anything special.

 There’s another twist to the OBD port.
 It’s one thing to know what it physically looks like, what its electrical connections are and how to connect to it, but its another to be able to understand the data that’s flowing through the connector.

 The first layer of that puzzle is to know that two of the twelve electrical connections on an OBD port support a standard called CAN bus.
 CAN stands for Controller Area Network and is used in industrial and automotive systems.
 It’s called a network because you can have many CAN bus devices connected in a network.
-In computing terms a “bus” is something that transfers data from one device in the network to another, we say that the “bus is shared” between the devices.
+In computing terms a “bus” is something that transfers data from one device in the network to another, we often say that a “bus is shared” between the devices.
 Modern cars can have more than 50 devices in their CAN bus network; controlling everything from the engine, gearbox, infotainment systems, door locks, windows, lights, brakes and everything in between.
-Caterhams have only one CAN bus device, the ECU.
+My 420R 2017 Caterham has only one CAN bus device, the ECU.
 It seems that other cars (such as Sigma engined cars also have the rev-counter connected to the CAN bus – but not on my Duratec car).

-Most modern cars also have multiple CAN busses: private ones, not directly connected to the under-dash OBD port, for the safety critical components and public ones connected to the OBD port and more readily accessible to people like us.
+Most modern cars also have multiple CAN busses: private ones, not directly connected to the under-dash OBD port, for the safety critical components and public ones that are connected to the OBD port and more readily accessible to people like us.
 These private and public CAN busses are often connected together via a CAN bus bridge.
-There’s no evidence so far that there is any more than one CAN bus device and one CAN bus on a Caterham.
+There’s no evidence so far that there is any more than one CAN bus on a Caterham, and therefore no bridges.

-CAN bus defines both an electrical connection (wiring, what each wire does, voltages, termination impedances etc) but also a transmission protocol… i.e. what sequences of voltage changes mean (how fast is it, is it digital or analogue, is it serial or parallel communication ???).
+CAN bus defines both an electrical connection (wiring, what each wire does, voltages, termination impedances etc) but also a transmission protocol… i.e. what sequences of voltage changes mean (how fast are the changes (bitrate), is it digital or analogue, is it serial or parallel communication, etc.).

 So the CAN bus standard defines all this with the following key points for Caterham tinkerers:

 - When there’s no data being transferred on the bus the two data lines, CAN-L and CAN-H sit at about 2.5V.
 It’s one of the main ways you can find a CAN bus on a car… looks for pairs of wires that have a voltage of about 2.5V on them, there isn’t much other wiring at that voltage on a car.

-- The two CAN-L and CAN-H signals combine to create a single serial data stream – meaning digital bits are transferred one at a time and successively.
+- The two CAN-L and CAN-H signals combine to create a single serial data stream – meaning digital bits are transferred one at a time in succession.

 - CANBus can run up to 1Mbps (mega-bits-per-second).
 On a Caterham the speed is set to 500,000 bps.